Skip to content

 Manual Migration

-If you prefer to migrate manually, follow these steps:
+If you prefer to migrate manually, follow this process.

 Step 1: Analyze Your YAML